 - 1. Students who have completed IGETC must also satisfy 6 units of upper division core courses which are required for a bachelor degree: Contemporary Discipleship Praxis and Christian Perspective. - 2.
-The minimum of 120 units for graduation remains the same. - 3.
-In addition to the IGETC, all prerequisites and support courses for existing majors must be met.
-Please consult anticipated program for major-specific general education requirements. - 4.
+The minimum of 120 units for graduation remains the same.

+- 3. In addition to the IGETC, all prerequisites and support courses for existing majors must be met.
+Please consult anticipated program for major-specific general education requirements.
+(The ADT pathway helps accomplish lower division program specifics.) - 4.
 Transfer students following the IGETC should plan to complete it before they enroll at Jessup.
 A signed IGETC agreement must be in the student's file before enrolling for classes.
 Students who do not complete it before they enroll will follow the Jessup General Education curriculum.